yecril71pl/cpp-docs.pl-pl/docs/dotnet/map-stl-clr.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem dla parametru szablonu *mapowane*.
+Typ jest synonimem dla *zamapowanego*parametru szablonu.

 ### <a name="example"></a>Przykład